What Is a Travel Nurse?

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (855) 830-2713.

-Travel nursing is a stopgap solution for hospitals with staffing shortages.
-Working through a travel nursing agency, a travel nurse signs a short-term contract with a hospital or other healthcare facility to work there for a set period.
-The typical contract length is 13 weeks.
-However, contracts may range from two to 26 weeks in length.
-Once the contract is over, the travel nurse may take time off or jump into the next contract and travel to a new location.
+The typical contract length is 13 weeks, though contracts may range from two to 26 weeks.
+Once the contract is over, the travel nurse may take time off or jump into the next contract and new location.

 What Do Travel Nurses Do?

-Traveling registered nurses handle the same sort of tasks as other RNs.
+Travel nurses handle the same sort of tasks as other RNs.
 These tasks include:

 - Assessing patients and developing treatment plans